gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.5.0/install/https-certs.md

 While we highly recommend operating Gitpod using HTTPS, Gitpod is able to run on insecure HTTP.
-If you use Gitpod's inernal docker registry, the downside of not using HTTPS is that Kubernetes won't be able to pull images from the registry because it considers the registry insecure.
+If you use Gitpod's internal Docker registry, the downside of not using HTTPS is that Kubernetes won't be able to pull images from the registry because it considers the registry insecure.
 You can either resort to using an [external registry](#docker-registry-optional) or use HTTPS.
 For running Gitpod on insecure HTTP, no HTTPS certificates are needed and you can skip this section.

 > Important: The HTTPS certificates for your domain must include `your-domain.com`, `*.your-domain.com` and `*.ws.your-domain.com`.
 Beware that wildcard certificates are valid for one level only (i.e. `*.a.com` is not valid for `c.b.a.com`).